Information/ FAQ

 The association

-Fort Eben-Emael is a charity founded in 1986 which aims to study, preserve, restore, protect, manage and commercially exploit the fort and its heritage.
-Furthermore, the association also stands for continuing the remembrance activities in honour of the veterans of the fort garrison.
+Fort Eben-Emael is a non-profit organisation founded in 1986.
+Its mission is to study, preserve, restore, protect, manage, and sustainably operate the fort and its heritage.
+The association is also committed to maintaining remembrance activities in honour of the veterans of the fort’s garrison.

-Since 2017, Fort Eben-Emael has been part of the Heritage Council of the War Heritage Institute (WHI).
-The WHI's mission is to enhance the Belgian military heritage and the memory of armed conflicts on Belgian territory or conflicts involving Belgians abroad.
+Since 2017, Fort Eben-Emael has been a member of the Heritage Council of the War Heritage Institute (WHI).
+The WHI’s mission is to promote Belgian military heritage and to preserve the memory of armed conflicts on Belgian territory, as well as conflicts involving Belgians abroad.

-The fort and surroundings are still military land and are owned by the Belgian Ministry of Defence.
+The fort and its surroundings remain military property and are owned by the Belgian Ministry of Defence.

 The guides

-The fort has its own staff of more than 80 guides.
-We offer guided tours in Dutch, French, English, German and Spanish.
-All guides have undergone appropriate training and have passed both theoretical and practical tests.
-They hold a guide's licence.
+The fort has a dedicated team of over 80 guides, offering tours in Dutch, French, English, German, and Spanish.
+All guides have received thorough training, successfully completing both theoretical and practical assessments, and hold an official guide’s licence.

-Visitors are of course free to tip their guide if they wish.
+Visitors are, of course, welcome to tip their guide if they wish.

 Becoming a member of the association